Nik0l/UTemPro/README.md

 ### For your business:

 The framework provides an API and has been tested on Twitter, Facebook, and Stack Exchange forums.
-For example, we predicted when a user answers a question on a Q&A forum, rather a user reply or retweet a message on Twitter, who most probably 'likes' your post on Facebook.
+For example, we predicted when a user answers a question on a Q&A forum, we estimated rather a user reply or retweet a message on Twitter, we found who the most probably 'likes' your post on Facebook.

 ### For data scientists: